sparktsang/sparktsang.github.io/_posts/2025-10-27-benefactor.md

 I ran the numbers for a list of US stocks he provided.
 He was, naturally, the first reader.
 On October 21, 2019, I sent him the first report.
 One of the stocks that lit up, a clear "buy" signal from my system, was Tesla.
 At the time, I barely knew what the company did.
 But my system did.
 From that point on, Tesla's stock began its legendary, astronomical ascent.

 The proof was undeniable.
 The engine worked.
 It was not just a theory; it was a force of nature.
-It was the first time my truth had made itself manifest in the real world, a beautiful, irrefutable signal in the noise.
+It was the first time my truth had made itself manifest on the world's greatest stage, a beautiful, irrefutable signal in the noise.
 A second philosophical proposition felt proven: *Truth can not only be understood, it can be exchanged and verified.*

-And yet, I mistook verification for alignment.
+I did not yet know that I was mistaking verification for alignment.

+---

 <!--Act I, Wave II: The Hope of the Institution-->
 Perhaps sensing the undeniable power behind the Tesla signal, he proposed a formal partnership.
 He would handle the world of men—the business development, the clients, the legal structures.
 All I had to do was continue to perfect the engine.
 For a brief, brilliant moment, I believed a civilizational-level collaboration was about to be born.